-Family foster care homes in Rice County provide a wide range of child care services for at-risk children from birth through the age of eighteen years.
-Services may include traditional foster care, emergency shelter care, and respite (relief) care for children with special needs.
+Family foster care homes provide a range of child care services for at-risk children from birth through 18.
+Services include traditional foster care, emergency shelter care and respite (relief) care for children with special needs.

-Foster parents are people who are concerned about the well-being of children.
-Foster parents may provide temporary substitute care for children who continue to live with their family.
-They provide substitute care for longer periods in the event that the children cannot remain in their homes.
-In some situations, foster parents may become guardians or adoptive parents to the children in their care.
-Foster parents enjoy a sense of satisfaction in helping families in need.
-Their services for children strengthen community networks.
+Foster parents may provide temporary substitute care for children.
+They also provide substitute care for longer periods in the event that the children cannot remain with their family.
+In some situations, foster parents become guardians or adoptive parents to children in their care.

 Most children come into foster care because of family problems.
-All children in foster care need special help from their foster parents in the areas of emotional, behavioral, and special needs.
+All children in foster care need special help from their foster parents in the areas of emotional, behavioral and special needs.
 Families of children with special needs may also require periods of respite (relief) care.
-Children and their families may exhibit characteristics of the following:
+Children and their families may exhibit

-Across Rice County, our licensed foster parents open up their homes and hearts to youth who have been separated from their biological families due to abuse, abandonment or neglect.
-Foster parents play a huge role in providing love and support and a lasting presence in the lives of these children who have endured a great deal of hardship.
+Foster parents play a huge role in providing love and support, and a lasting presence in the lives of children who have endured a great deal of hardship.

-If you are interested in learning more, please contact either Cheryl Marek or Katie Anderson, Child Foster Care Licensors, at Rice County Social Services at 507-332-6115.
+Anyone interested in learning more should contact Cheryl Marek or Katie Anderson, child foster care licensors, at 507-332-6115.